 When I look at the predominant themes in these lists, I realize how much of my childhood and adolescence ties back to music, TV, technological advances (RIP VHS and cassette tapes) and world events.
 The warp speed evolution of technology and other significant changes in our world create new stressors for today's kids, but I choose to believe we can still create a legacy for them that isn't defined by a massive increase in depression and anxiety or school violence.

-The new generation may have new things to feel anxious and unhappy about, but they will always have things for which they can be grateful.
+The new generation has new things to feel anxious and unhappy about, but they will always have things for which they can be grateful.
 And if we shift our focus from raising happy kids, to raising grateful kids, we create a place where selfishness and discontent struggle to take root.

 1. Embrace the power of saying "Thank You"

 It’s good to BE grateful.
 But it’s even better to SHOW gratitude.
 It takes those internal benefits and starts a domino effect that spills into classrooms, lunchrooms, playgrounds, courts and fields.

 A 2017 study in the Journal of Clinical Psychology suggests that we need to tell others specifically what we appreciate.
 Writing it down amplifies the benefits even more.
 It forces us to reflect on WHY we're thankful – translating into things like a better mood, higher satisfaction and a positive attitude.

 In our Honor Veterans SALT effect family voluntering box, we partnered with the nonprofit Honor Flight, which flies veterans to Washington, D.C., at no cost to visit the war memorials.
 Veterans spend an emotional day at those memorials, but one of the most impactful moments of the day is when they do “mail call” and each veteran receives a package of grateful letters.
 Look at the impact: